Did You Know?

 - Malaria is most commonly found in Africa and parts of South East Asia

-- Malaria infects an average of 200 million people each year
+- An average of 200 million people are infected each year

 - In Africa, a child dies every minute from malaria.

-- 3.2 billion people live in areas at risk of malaria transmission in 106 countries and territories.
+- 3.2 billion people live in areas at risk of infection in 106 countries and territories.

 What is Malaria?

 Malaria is a mosquito-borne infectious disease affecting humans and other animals caused by parasitic protozoans (a group of single-celled microorganisms) belonging to the Plasmodium type.

 - Shaking chills that can range from moderate to severe

 - Muscle pain